bellewills/software-project/README.md

 This is a browser-based Virtual Pet that lives inside a physical IoT house.
 Users must care for the pet by feeding, petting, and healing it using live sensor input from the house.
 The pet responds emotionally in real time and includes a mini hide-and-seek game for added interactivity.

 ## How It Works
-The project uses a Raspberry Pi in a custom-built IoT house.
+- The pet lives in a virtual UI but responds to actions taken in a real, physical IoT house.

-Data from motion sensors, LEDs, a button, and a fan is published via MQTT and handled by a Flask backend.
+- The house contains sensors (motion, LEDs, fan, button) that send messages using MQTT.

-The backend maintains the pet’s emotional state using a state machine (happy, sad, scared, hungry, sick, lonely, dead).
+- A Python backend (Flask) handles these messages and updates the pet's emotional state using a **state machine**.

-The frontend reflects these states through dynamic visuals, sound effects, and background music.
+- The browser-based UI shows how the pet feels with animations, music, and sound effects.

 ## How to Run

 1. Run the Flask App
-python app.py
-Then open your browser and go to http://localhost:5000
+In terminal, in the correct cd / file path run: python app.py Then open your browser and go to http://localhost:5000

-2. Open MQTT Explorer
+3. Open MQTT Explorer
 Connect to: mqtt.cci.arts.ac.uk
 - Make sure you are on the same network the IOT house is on for first time connecting. -